eduzol/sudoku.js/README.md

 # sudoku.js
-Sudoku Javascript Application
+For a running demo please visit [here](https://dl.dropboxusercontent.com/u/46968747/app.html).

 # Technology stack
 The following technologies were used for this application:
 * Grunt.
-Task manager to configure development workflows
+Task manager for configuring development workflows in javascript
 * QUnit.
 Develop Javascript Tests
 * Sass.
 Modular CSS
 * Mustache.
 Template engine